Personal Injury Claims are at an all-time high in the UK but there is still a lot of confusion around key issues relating to these claims.

 In cases where a person dies whilst dealing with a personal injury claim, then the claims period would reset to three years from the date of their death.
 This gives the family time to start the claims process on their behalf.

-Three years might seem like a generous amount of time to make a claim, it is still important to get a Personal Injury Claim in motion as soon as possible for a few different reasons.
+Three years might seem like a generous amount of time to make a claim, it is still important to get a Personal Injury Claim in motion as soon as possible, here are a few reasons why;

-Firstly, medical reports might be more difficult to find after many years have gone by.
+Firstly, medical reports might be more difficult to obtain after many years have gone by.